allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 But it turns out that there are databases that provide us with solutions making that the concept of durability — even in this generalized form — no longer so obvious.
-What would you say if we stored 1,000 records in a database, and the database claimed that there were only 998 of them?
-Or, if we created a database storing sets of values and in some cases the database would claim that an element is in that set, while in fact it was not?
+What would you say if we stored 1&nbsp;000 records in a database, and the database claimed that there were only 998 of them?
+Or, if we created a database storing sets of values and in some cases the database would claim that an element was in that set, while in fact it was not?
 Seeing such a behavior many would probably start looking for an error.
 However, behavior like this is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
 Solutions based on these methods allow some inaccuracy in the results, but in return they are able to provide us with great savings in the resources